 In this most comedic of the Coen Brothers films, “Raising Arizona” gets over-the-top performances, but yet ties the whole thing together in a package that’s just fun to watch.
 It’s well-shot with some terrific dialogue typical of Coen films.
 The action is a bit slapstick, although it’s a complete story.
 A solid cast helps keep the whole thing from veering too far off into a complete farce.
 It is interesting to compare “Raising Arizona” to the Coen’s other cult classic “The Big Lebowski.”
 Both comedies have their outlandish moments, but in “Lebowski” the humor seems to be more natural, while in “Raising Arizona” is feels more contrived and forced.

 I was watching “Rushmore” for the first time, and very early in the film, the yearbook montage comes on, backed by the song “Making Time” by Creation.
 At that moment, I was absolutely hooked on Wes Anderson, even before I knew who Wes Anderson was.
 At first blush, it seemed that “Rushmore” was a quirky little film about the underdog teen, the coming-of-age teen, the teen angst, and oh-by-the-way-here’s-Bill-Murray movie.
 But somewhere in the middle, I realized I was seeing something different.
 This wasn’t a formula movie.
 And I just really loved it.
 I watched it again.
 It was a real film, brilliantly done, in a style that I really hadn’t seen before.
 The interplay between Max Fischer, Herman Blume and Rosemary Cross was complex; their characters had depth.They were surrounded by a strong cast in interesting roles, and the music — familiar, yet unfamiliar — managed to be perfectly fit to each moment.
 The cut-aways and side-cuts, which would be so much a part of later Wes Anderson films, are used effectively on a smaller scale in Rushmore, but they proved a unique way of adding backstory and context.
 By the “Royal Tenenbaums,” “The Life Aquatic with Steve Zissou,” “Moonrise Kingdom,” and “The Grand Budapest Hotel,” those techniques would be refined in ever-more stylish ways.
 The themes in Wes Anderson films often follow a similar thread.
 Flawed characters striving for a certain identity that is likely out of their reach, but they eventually come to terms with who they are, and maybe while they don’t find true happiness, they find a certain contentment in their lives.
 Often that contentment comes in slow motion, another Wes Anderson trait that frequently ends his films.The dialogue is sharp and sophisticated with pace and rhythm.
 Not a word is wasted.
-Similar to the Coen Brothers, Anderson had a got-to list of regular actors.
+Similar to the Coen Brothers, Anderson has a got-to stable of regular actors.
 Many are the same as the Coens have used, including Frances McDormand (wife of Joel Coen), Tilda Swinton and George Clooney.
 The regulars for Wes Anderson include brothers Luke and Owen Wilson, Jason Schwartzman, and Bill Murray, along with terrific character actors in Seymour Cassel and Kumar Pallana.
 In addition to his live-action work, Anderson made a stop-motion animation feature in “Fantastic Mr. Fox,” and is working on a second, Isle of Dogs,” set for release in 2018.
 He has also produced a few commercials and short films that are worth searching for.
 Anderson makes marvelous use of music in his films.
 Often he will use unfamiliar tracks from familiar artists, mostly from the 60s and 70s, and generally in some kind of loose theme.
 For “The Life Aquatic,” Anderson uses several tracks from David Bowie, many of which are acoustically sung in Portuguese by Seu Jorge.
 (You can read more about Wes Anderson soundtracks in my Music section of the website).

 I’ve covered this film extensively throughout this section.
 It was Anderson’s second film after “Bottle Rocket” and really started to set into place what would be Anderson’s particular style.
 While it is not as polished or stylish as his later films, “Rushmore” still has a great story with terrific performances